Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 my-all-in-one-project username$
 ```

-Then check the name of the ACS Repository container:
+Then check the name of the Content Services Repository container:

 ```bash
 $ docker container ls